Grebo people: Ritual artifacts

 The Grebo are known for their carved wooden masks, which were worn in ceremonies to mediate or propitiate the spirits.
 White clay is applied to participants in certain ceremonies, to denote a ku or spirit.
 Dancers wearing the carved masks are also daubed with it.

-The Grebo masks are known to be composed of multiple styles and depictions.
-To denote fully grown men, one could create a mask with a much larger head and even horns in some iterations.
+Sculpted or carved Grebo figures are uncommon, but Grebo masks are known to be composed of multiple styles and depictions.
+In some instances, to denote fully grown men, one could create a mask with a much larger head and even horns in some iterations.
 In contrast to this, the representation of females in mask-making would appear more gentle and with softer features, both compatible iterations regardless having varying geometrically shaped eyes and fully molded naturalistic depictions of lips.
+Grebo masks are often accompanied with a variety of decorations like nails, beads, cowrie shells, and beads.

+Regardless most Grebo masks are not worn to conceal the identity of the wearer, as they are situated to basket-like structures above the head, acting more as a helmet than a covering.They can be adorned with horns or decorated with fibrous material like hair.
+Masks most often appear at funerals, dances, and most importantly are associated with warriors and warfare, and the representations are meant to embody those members in their designation even into death.
+They are meant to be striking and scary to their enemies while serving to empower those around them.
+Even then, the usage of masks compared to other Liberian people is significantly less, and instead reinforces the much greater age classification system.
+The masks are more for symbolic merit than to be any form of actual manifestation.